Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

 .. note::

-   This tool works on selected bones; selected ends are ignored.
+   This tool works on selected bones; selected joints are ignored.

 As in mesh editing, by pressing :kbd:`Shift-D`: